 In 1513, the titular cardinal of Santa Maria in Domnica decided to renovate the church.
-His name was Giovanni de’ Medici and later that year, he was elected pope and became known to posterity as pope Leo X (1513-1521).
-This Florentine pope hired architect Andrea Sansovino, who was responsible for the church’s portico and first wooden ceiling.
-A carved sculpture of a small boat was added to the portico, which was moved in the 20th century.
+His name was Giovanni de’ Medici and later that year, he was elected Pope and became known to posterity as Pope Leo X (1513-1521).
+This Florentine Pope hired architect Andrea Sansovino, who was responsible for the church’s portico and first wooden ceiling.
+A carved sculpture of a small boat was added to the portico, which was moved in the twentieth century.
 The boat is now part of a fountain that stands in front of the church.

 Interior: the ceiling

 From 1565 to 1585, Cardinal Ferdinando de’ Medici, who would become Grand Duke of Tuscany in 1587, had Sansovino’s ceiling replaced by the ceiling we can admire today.
 The coffered wooden ceiling shows the Medici’s coat-of-arms in the central panel.
 The other two large panels depict Noah’s Ark and Saint Peter’s Barque.
 The latter is a symbolic representation of the Roman Catholic Church as a ship, with the Pope – Saint Peter’s successor – at the helm.
 The church on the barque looks like a classical circular temple, but it could also refer to the dome of Saint Peter’s Basilica, which was nearing completion when the ceiling was made.
 It also bears some resemblance to Santo Stefano Rotondo, the fifth century round church which is just across the street.
 The blessed sacrament can be seen through the open door.
 The text reads DOMINVS FIRMAMENTVM, which is from Psalm 17:3 of the Vulgate.
 The complete text is:

 Dominus firmamentum meum et refugium meum et liberator meus Deus meus adiutor meus et sperabo in eum protector meus et cornu salutis meae et susceptor meus.